craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Non-Nation Entities/Coalition City/Coalition City.md

 ## Important Places
 ### Wards
-Starting from the north and continuing clockwise, the wards are located in a ring around the [[Wheel Ward]] as follows.
+Starting from the north, and continuing clockwise, the wards are located in a ring around the [[Wheel Ward]] as follows.
 The walls of the city are all, unless otherwise described, are a grey recomposite stone brick that forms 40-foot walls - not that they are much protection from anyone more than 1000 yards away, upon the natural cliffside.

 #### The Wheel Ward
 In the center of the city, the [[Wheel Ward]] holds the overflow from the other wards, and serves as a central market and public common space.
 Its walls form a circular space formed into a torus by the central Temple to the Many.

-Circa 105AF, the Fiendish Insurrection pushed [[Nicolas Talaveem]], Yellow Wizard of the Coucil of Mages, to conceive and construct a defense for Coalition City's continued survival and viability as the de-jure capital city of Alaturmen.
-Nicolas would eventually install the
+Since the invasions of the first century and beyond by forces

 #### The Iron Ward
 The [[Iron Ward]] is one of the major entrances into the City, and it's architecture stands tall and foreboding - this is a reasonable welcome in the north, where both the cultures are *militant*, for lack of a better word.
 The buildings in this ward are brutalist and many are constructed such that they would be effective defense during a siege of the city.